nagrjungururaj/Canopy-Cover-Estimation-of-Maize-Plants-using-Deep-Learning/README.md

 # Canopy-Cover-Estimation-of-Maize-Plants-using-Deep-Learning

+# Copyright :

+(Very Important!)
+The image data is solely owned and distributed by Digite Inc. and any usage could lead to severe voilations of company's copyright.
+For usage contact Digite Inc. (https://www.digite.com/)

 # Goal :
 The overall goal of the problem is to identify the Canopy Cover Percentage from a given picture / image using deep learning.
 Further, the problem has intermediate goals as below:
 ⦁	From a given image, the designed algorithm is able to differentiate a maize plant from a weed plant